Sohail103/LeafLedger/README.md

 - a better UI
 - facility to automatically collect transactions from the hedera mirror node REST APIs and calculate net amount owed to each student (completed and added the feature)

+### Transaction summary feature:
+LeafLedger can now query Hedera topics and fetch all logged transactions.
+These are parsed and displayed in a table showing how much each individual has contributed, allowing organizers to calculate reimbursements quickly and transparently all in one place.
+This feature was implemented using the hedera mirror node REST API accessed through the hedera SDK.

 ## Transaction flow